BiggerPockets/patterns/_patterns/prefer-rescuing-using-active-support-error-handler.md

 ## Examples

-Assuming we have the pseudocode:
+Given we have a subscriber:

 ```ruby
 class Subscriber